zcutlip/mock-op/README.md

 ## Summary

-`mock-op` is a utility to stand-in for 1Password's `op` command-line utlity in scenarios such as automated testing.
+`mock-op` is a utility to stand-in for 1Password's `op` command-line utility in scenarios such as automated testing.

 ## Description